Jean-Serge/my-kernel/README.md

 ## Current Version

-This version allow to build a simple bootable 32-bit kernel that will print a phrase (here it is *Welcome to my Kernel*).
+This version allow to build a simple bootable 32-bit kernel that will print a phrase (here it is *Welcome to my Kernel*) and allow keyboard input.

 ## Requirements